Product Data Sheet

 Hot-Applied, Single Component Joint Sealant

 1190 is a hot-applied, single-component polymeric compound.
-It offers excellent cohesive and adhesive qualities – it will not lose bond in cold weather or flow in hot weather.
+It offers excellent cohesive and adhesive qualities – the product will not lose bond in cold weather or flow in hot weather.

 55 pound (24.95 kg) cartons containing two 27.5 pound (12.47 kg) blocks individually wrapped in poly bag liners.

 Melting … 1190 should be melted in an oil-jacketed melter-applicator with an agitator and separate temperature thermometers for oil bath and melting vat.

 Surface Preparation … The joints and cracks to be sealed must be clean and dry.
 Dust, dirt and laitance should be removed prior to application.
 Proper routing should be slightly larger than the existing crack/joint to ensure proper adhesion to sidewalls.

 NOTE: Application of sealant into frozen or wet pavement will result in loss of bond and premature failure of the sealant.

-Asphalt Pavement and Maintenance Sealing – For ideal sealing with maximum effectiveness, it is suggested that cracks or joints be routed out to provide a sealant reservoir 1/2″ (12.7 mm) wide with a minimum depth of 1/2″ (12.7 mm).
+Asphalt Pavement and Maintenance Sealing … For ideal sealing with maximum effectiveness, it is suggested that cracks or joints be routed out to provide a sealant reservoir 1/2″ (12.7 mm) wide with a minimum depth of 1/2″ (12.7 mm).
 This provides for a 1:1 width-to-depth ratio.
 For joints 1″ (25.4 mm) wide, the suggested depth is 1/2″ (12.7 mm) minimum.
-To control and maintain the suggested joint depth and sealant usage, CERA-ROD Heat-Resistant Backer Rod from W. R. MEADOWS may be installed in the joint opening.
+To control and maintain the suggested joint depth and sealant usage, CERA-ROD heat-resistant backer rod may be installed in the joint opening.

-Application Method … Sealing may be done at air temperatures of 40ºF (4ºC) and higher.
+Application Method … Sealing may be done at air temperatures of 40º F (4º C) and higher.
 The sealant should be applied into the crack/joint, slightly overfilling.
-Once applied, a follow-up should be done with a soft, rubber, U-shaped squeegee to form a wipe zone of approximately 3 – 4 inches (76-2 – 101.6mm) wide along the crack/joint and flush with the highway or pavement surface.
+Once applied, a follow-up should be done with a soft rubber, U-shaped squeegee to form a wipe zone of approximately 3 – 4″ (76-2 – 101.6 mm) wide along the crack/joint and flush with the highway or pavement surface.

 Application life may be extended by adding fresh material as sealant is applied and the quantity in the kettle decreases.
-1190 hot-pour joint sealant can be reheated once, within the prescribed safe heating temperature limits.
+1190 hot-pour joint sealant can be reheated once within the prescribed safe heating temperature limits.
 Repeated reheating may result in material degradation or gelling in the melter.
-When the application life has been exceeded, 1190 will thicken, become stringy and may gel.
+When the application life has been exceeded, 1190 will thicken, become stringy, and may gel.
 If this occurs, remove the sealant immediately from the kettle and discard.

 Read and follow application information and use in accordance with the health and safety information shown on the label.
-Refer to Material Safety Data Sheet for complete health and safety information.
+Refer to Safety Data Sheet for complete health and safety information.